DenverCoderOne/siema/README.md

 ## Options

-Siema comes with a few (optional) settings that you can change by passing an object as an argument.
+Siemano comes with a few (optional) settings that you can change by passing an object as an argument.
 Default values are presented below.

 ```js
 new Siema({